jsupino/StarWarsScriptProject/README.md

 Refer to the link: https://www.kaggle.com/datasets/xvivancos/star-wars-movie-scripts?select=SW_EpisodeV.txt

-This program will turn the unstructured data into structured data.
-By utilizing the line number, character name and dialogue, important information can be retrieved.
-Finding the character that talks the most, meaning that they have the most script lines in this episode.
-Creating a bar chart of the characters, comparing the number of script lines between each character.
+This program will turn the unstructured script into a structured and organized script.
+By using the line number, character name, and dialogue, important information can be retrieved.

         Refer to the StarWars_Dataset.ipynb to view the entire structured dataset used for this project.

+Some important goals of this project:
+- Find the most active character (the character that speaks the most/has the most lines in this episode).
+- Create a dictionary of all character names and the number of script lines they have.
+- Create a bar chart comparing the characters and the number of script lines each character has.

+- Create a dictionary of the 20 most common words spoken throughout this episode.
+- Create a bar chart comparing the 20 most common words and how many times each was spoken.

+- Create an interactive Python file.
+The user will download the Star Wars Episode V file off of Kaggle.
+The program will ask the user to input the file name.
+Then the program will ask the user to input a character name.
+Whichever character name is inputted, the user will retreieve all the lines for that specific character.

+      Follow the instructions on the Interactive_SW.py file.

 Install required packages: